-7. Children Missing Education
+9.7 Children Missing Education (CME)

-- 7.1 Ensuring admission and attendance registers are up to date and knowing where children are during school hours is an extremely important aspect of safeguarding.
+Ensuring admission and attendance registers are up to date and knowing where children are during school hours are extremely important aspects of safeguarding.
 Missing school can be an indicator of abuse and neglect, and in older children may raise concerns around child sexual exploitation.
-To safeguard pupils who are missing education, School will ensure compliance with local authority policy and procedures for Children Missing Education - 7.2 The Designated Safeguarding Lead will monitor unauthorised absence and follow procedures, particularly where children go missing on repeated occasions. - 7.3 School will maintain both admission and attendance registers that are accurate and up to date, including all pupils. - 7.4 School will ensure there are procedures to inform the local authority when: - a) pupils fail to attend on the agreed or notified first date of attendance at the school; - b) pupils fail to attend school regularly or has been absent without the school's permission for a continuous period of ten school days or more; - c) pupils are added to the school role - d) a pupil's name is to be deleted from the admission register on any of the 15 grounds set out in the Education (Pupil Registration) (England) Regulations 2006 as amended, including for the following reasons: - 1.
-The school is replaced by another school on an attendance order - 2.
-The school attendance order is revoked by the Local Authority (LA) - 3.
-Completion of compulsory school age - 4.
-The permanent exclusion of a pupil - 5.
-The death of a pupil - 6.
-The pupil is transferred between schools - 7.
-The pupil is withdrawn to be educated outside the school system - 8.
-The pupil fails to return from an extended family holiday after both the school and the LA have tried to locate the pupil - 9.
-A medical condition prevents their attendance and return to the school before ending compulsory school-age - 10.
-The pupil is in custody for more than four months - 11.
-The pupil has left the school - 12.
-There are 20 school-days continuous absence without good reason - 13.
-The death of the pupil - 14.
-The permanent exclusion of a pupil
+To safeguard pupils who are missing education, the school will ensure compliance with local authority policy and procedures for Children Missing Education

+The Designated Safeguarding Lead will monitor unauthorised absence and follow procedures, particularly where children go missing on repeated occasions.

+The school will maintain both admission and attendance registers that are accurate and up to date, including all pupils.

+The school will ensure there are procedures to inform the local authority when:

+- pupils fail to attend on the agreed or notified first date of attendance at the school; - pupils fail to attend school regularly or has been absent without the school's permission for a continuous period of ten school days or more; - pupils are added to the school role; - a pupil's name is to be deleted from the admission register on any of the 15 grounds set out in the Education (Pupil Registration) (England) Regulations 2006 as amended, including for the following reasons: - The school is replaced by another school on an attendance order - The school attendance order is revoked by the Local Authority (LA) - Completion of compulsory school age - The permanent exclusion of a pupil - The death of a pupil - The pupil is transferred between schools - The pupil is withdrawn to be educated outside the school system - The pupil fails to return from an extended family holiday after both the school and the LA have tried to locate the pupil - A medical condition prevents their attendance and return to the school before ending compulsory school-age - The pupil is in custody for more than four months - The pupil has left the school - There are 20 school-days continuous absence without good reason

 Deletion from the register is a shared responsibility between the school and the LA.
 The school must consult the Local Authority prior to deletion from roll and must make reasonable steps to find the pupil if they are not attending.
 When sharing off rolling information with the LA the school will follow the LA policy.

-7.4 The school will ensure that all staff:
+The school will ensure that all staff:

-- a) understand what to do when children do not attend regularly; - b) know the signs and triggers for travelling to conflict zones, Female Genital Mutilation (FGM) and forced marriage and domestic servitude; and - c) inform the local authority of any pupil who fails to attend school 'regularly' or does not attend school for 10 consecutive days without authorisation.
+- understand what to do when children do not attend regularly; - know the signs and triggers for travelling to conflict zones, Female Genital Mutilation (FGM) and forced marriage and domestic servitude; and

+• inform the local authority of any pupil who fails to attend school 'regularly' or does not attend school for 10 consecutive days without authorisation.